 Call us for a free quote at 1-800-837-5520

-Bed bugs are insects of the cimcid family.
-They are small, brown-colored creatures that feast on blood.
+Bed bugs are everywhere.
+In fact, Antarctica is the only continent on the planet where these parasitic pests are not present.
+Insects of the Cimicidae family, bed bugs are small, brown-colored creatures that feast on blood.
 Warm-blooded mammals and humans are their absolute favorites.

 If you think that you have a bed bug problem, contact the bed bug control and prevention experts at Ehrlich by calling 1-800-837-5520 or filling in our online form to schedule a FREE initial bed bug inspection.

-From visual inspections performed by certified bed bug control experts to specially trained bed bug dogs, Ehrlich utilizes a variety of methods that will help track down bed bugs on your property.
+Ehrlich offers home and business owners the most comprehensive bed bug detection, treatment, and prevention solutions.
+From visual inspections performed by certified bed bug control experts to specially trained bed bug dogs, Ehrlich utilizes a variety of environmentally friendly methods that will help track down bed bugs.
+Our bed bug treatment methods include:

 Bed bugs want two things: to hide and to feed on blood.
 A bed bug’s anatomy is designed to do these two things.
 Here are some things that bed bugs do to feed and hide.